DoNOF/DoNOF-Documentation/docs/input.rst

       = 2     Output everything at each iteration

-IAIMPAC:       Write information into a WFN file (UNIT 7) for the AIMPAC program
+IAIMPAC:       Write information into a WFN file for the AIMPAC program

-      = 0      Not do it
+      = 0      Don't write (Default)

-      = 1      Do it (Default)
+      = 1      Write into WFN file

 IFCHK:         Write information into Formatted Checkpoint (FCHK) file for visualization software (UNIT 19)